August 29, 2018 at 1:38 PM

 If your employees complete a course and never repeat the course material, your ROI after just one month diminishes to 20%.

 Measuring individual learner’s knowledge of course materials before and while they are learning and utilising learning algorithms to create unique repetition cycles of key information, generates a tailored learning experience for each learner.
 This approach has proven to result in the retention of up to 95% of the information presented in a course.

 With technology that was built on neuroscientific methodologies, content is delivered in manageable learning portions and is presented based on a unique learning curve tailored to the knowledge levels of each learner, transforming course material into permanent knowledge.

 This repetitive training approach is made accessible through a digital platform that can be accessed at any time through a PC, Laptop, Smartphone etc.

 With the information learnt turned into long-term knowledge the learner will be able to return to their work environment fully equipped to implement the best practice techniques and strategies covered in the courses.

 Wisdome will focus on providing best practice training in collections management, credit scoring, credit management and risk management in the credit risk management arena.

 Our experienced industry-leading consultants have developed these courses, and the course modules will cover topics that are focused on practical industry issues, which include credit scoring, best practices in credit risk management, optimising portfolio profitability, collections management and bad debt provisioning techniques and strategies.
 The courses expose learners to a series of case studies and exercises, all based on international best practice.

-Get in touch with us to find out more about Principa Academy’s first available courses on the eLearning Platform.
+Find out more about Wisdome’s first available courses on the eLearning Platform.